kdoore/1335GitBook/typed-variables/float-integer-conversion-errors.md

 int myIntValue = 5 / 2;  //myIntValue = 2;

 ```
-The code statement above has 2 operations:
+The code statement above has 2 components:

   1. A math expression: division operation:` 5 / 2 `
   2. Assignment operation: `myValue = `

-The right-hand-side: math expression is evaluated first, the left-hand-size: assignment operation occurs after the math expression has been evaluated.
+The _right-hand-side_: **math expression is evaluated first**, the _left-hand-size:_ assignment operation occurs after the math expression has been evaluated.

 1. **Expression** - code that is evaluated to result in a value.